medik8s/docs/about_us.md

 We plan to improve the exiting operators by adding Master (control plane) fencing capabilites to SNR and NHC, which currently **only** work for worker nodes.
 Furthermore, we have few work in progress operators:

-- [Machine Deletion](/remediation/machine-deletion/machine-deletion) - Remediates nodes by deleting the associated OpenShift machine.
+- [Machine Deletion Remediation](/remediation/machine-deletion/machine-deletion-remediation) - Remediates nodes by deleting the associated OpenShift machine.
 Triggered by NHC.
 - [HA-SNO](https://github.com/medik8s/ha-sno) - High Availability based on two Single Node Openshift .

 ## History